evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

 ## Performance

-The Xiaomi SU7 Pro has a maximum power of 220 KW (299 hp/295 bhp).
+The Xiaomi SU7 has a maximum power of 220 KW (299 hp/295 bhp).
 The total torque is 400 nm (295 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 5.7 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 5.28 seconds.
 The top speed is 210 km/h.

 ## Battery, range, and charging

-The battery has a gross capacity of 94,3kWh and a net capacity of 92kWh, meaning you have a 2,3kWh buffer for protection.
-(2.4%).
-The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)
+The battery has a gross capacity of 73,6kWh and a net capacity of 73kWh, meaning you have a 0,6kWh buffer for protection.
+(0.8%).
+The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

-The [CLTC range](../../../../guides/understandingrange/cltc/) is 830 km ( miles).
-The consumption is 11.1kWh/100km for the CLTC standard test.
+The [CLTC range](../../../../guides/understandingrange/cltc/) is 700 km ( miles).
+The consumption is 10.4kWh/100km for the CLTC standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is kW.
-A full charge from 0 - 100% would take 56 minutes, while a more common scenario of 10-80% would take 30 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 71%, resulting in an actual charge speed, including time loss, of 116kW.
-Each charge session would take 32 minutes and 24 seconds.
+A full charge from 0 - 100% would take 45 minutes, while a more common scenario of 10-80% would take 25 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 72%, resulting in an actual charge speed, including time loss, of 108kW.
+Each charge session would take 28 minutes and 1 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 16kWh/100km, 1000km will take 8 hours and 55 minutes.
-This trip will require one charge session(s) charging from 2% to 76%.
-The total time lost for charging up the battery will be 35 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 16kWh/100km, 1000km will take 9 hours and 9 minutes.
+This trip will require two charge session(s) charging from 3% to 63%.
+The total time lost for charging up the battery will be 49 minutes.

 ### Onboard charger

 For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
-As a result, you can charge the battery 0-100% from home in about 8 hours and 21 minutes.
+As a result, you can charge the battery 0-100% from home in about 6 hours and 38 minutes.

 ### Charge port